DQL Outer Functions¶

 Window size | int | Yes | 3 |

-Note: The window size must be no less than the number of rows in the processing set; otherwise, it returns an empty value.
+Note: The window size must be greater than or equal to the number of rows in the processing set; otherwise, it returns null.

 -